 Check for allergies to the drug prescribed by consulting with your primary doctor.
 Let us know if you are allergic, have narrow-angle glaucoma, COPD, congestive heart failure, depression, chronic bronchitis, if you are pregnant or are planning to be, or have any other medical conditions of concern.
 It is also important to let us know if you are currently taking any other medication so that we can check for dangerous drug interactions before we prescribe.

 With the aid of sedation dentistry, your fears will diminish and your visit will be much more bearable.
 We aim to provide you with peace during any procedure.
-If you have any questions, or want to learn more about your sedation options, give us a call today at (317) 844-2810.
+If you have any questions, or want to learn more about your sedation options, contact us today at (317) 350-1867.